drukermanOG/Coursera-IBM-data-science-certificate/Final Project.md

 After downloading the public data of Toronto’s neighborhoods, I am facing with the most fundamental question: what the basic building block in terms of data.
 Meaning, what data points will I feed the clustering algorithms with? the answer is comprised of two components:

- * a.
-The geographical resolution – Borough or Post code or Neighborhood?
+ * The geographical resolution – Borough or Post code or Neighborhood?
- * b.
-The service resolution – Venue or Venue category?
+ * The service resolution – Venue or Venue category?

 *Exploratory data*